juanjoguevara/JJGMPageViewController/README.md

 [![License](https://img.shields.io/cocoapods/l/JJGMPageViewController.svg?style=flat)](http://cocoapods.org/pods/JJGMPageViewController)
 [![Platform](https://img.shields.io/cocoapods/p/JJGMPageViewController.svg?style=flat)](http://cocoapods.org/pods/JJGMPageViewController)

-Pages is the easiest way of setting up a UIPageViewController in Objective C. It comes with  going to a specific page and navigating backwards and forwards.
+JJGPageViewController is the easiest way to use a UIPageViewController written in Objective C. It comes with  going to a specific page and navigating backwards and forwards.

 ## Example